Internships abroad

 Unpaid internships in Quebec

-If you are a French national, download the specific SE401Q 104 form (in French), and have it signed by the International Office.
+If you are a French national, download the specific SE401Q 104 form (in French), and have it signed by your internship supervisor.

 You can also call 3646 to make an appointment with the CPAM closest to your place of residence in order to leave with the SE401Q 104 form validated by the front desk clerk.